Lauro235/2.nft-preview-card/README-template.md

 In this project I want to thank Grace from the frontend slack community who guided me through, when I lost my balance a little bit.
 While I had intuited that the eye on hover should probably be added with the pseudo element ::after, Grace was the one that actually showed me that you COULD use pseudo elements and pseudo classes together.
 It turns out this doesn't break css!

-I also looked into how to better structure my css and how to use variables to save who font's.
-Ie not just the family, but weight size etc in one variable.
-This is really powerful especially in this kind of setting, where you're given a design spec to follow.
+I also looked into how to better structure my css and how to use variables to save whole font values.
+Ie not just the family, but weight, size etc all in one variable.
+This is really powerful especially in this kind of setting, where you're given a design spec to follow by sight.

 ```html
       <a href="/" class="hero-image-container">